fmhy/divolt-desktop/README.md

 This is a fork of [Revolt Desktop](https://github.com/revoltchat/desktop) for Divolt, a self-hosted instance of Revolt.

+It also has additional features, like an adblocker, [(from revolt-deskstop-adblock)](https://github.com/janderedev/revolt-desktop-adblock) and sooner bug fixes than Revolt.

 ## Quick Start

 You can get the latest version in [releases.](https://github.com/ggtylerr/divolt-desktop/releases) Please note that any release by "github-actions" is automated (generated every time a commit / change is done) and may include bugs.